 - Improving Sleep Environment: Maintaining a comfortable sleep environment with the right room temperature, proper ventilation, suitable sleepwear, and cooling bedding materials can help alleviate night sweats.
 However, if night sweats persist despite these efforts, it is advisable to consult a healthcare provider for further evaluation and potential treatment options.

-Waking up drenched in sweat on your bed is never a comfortable feeling.
+Waking up shivering or sweating at night is never a comfortable feeling.
 But if you are experiencing night sweats often, there may be an underlying cause.

 Sweating at night is common and according to a study, out of the many patients visiting primary care physicians, 41 percent experienced night time sweats— and these instances of excessive perspiration at night were not related to an overheated room, too many blankets, or hyper-insulating pajamas.

 Nighttime sweating is usually harmless, but sometimes it may be a symptom of a lurking infection or a latent health condition.

 Night sweats, also known as sleep hyperhidrosis, are repeated episodes of persistent sweating at night that may drench your clothes and bedding.
 Night sweats are not dependent on your sleep ambiance and occur irrespective of having the bedroom set to an optimal environment.

 Extreme perspiration at night leads to sleep disruptions.
 There are a number of possible causes for night sweats: hormone imbalance, hypoglycemia associated with diabetes, some medications, inadequate room temperature, and viral/bacterial infections to name a few.

 Sometimes the body’s inability to secrete required levels of certain hormones leads to disorders due to hormonal imbalances.
 Common hormone disorders like hyperthyroidism, carcinoid syndrome, and pheochromocytoma are associated with night sweats.